-February is Black History Month, a nationwide celebration that brings the achievements of Black Americans to the forefront.
 Baltimore, Maryland’s largest city, has been the home to many prominent Black Americans who have left an indelible mark on the history of both their city and the nation through their hard work, talent, and fortitude.
-Unfortunately, many of their homes have been lost due to society’s neglect in prioritizing them as important, but multiple organizations are working to ensure these vital stories are not forgotten.
+While many of their homes have been lost due to society’s neglect in prioritizing them as important, multiple organizations are working to ensure these vital stories are not forgotten.
 Should your road trip to Maryland or route to another destination take you through the Baltimore area, here are some stops to explore!

 Mary Elizabeth Lange: Seton Hill

 After the Revolutionary War ended, Baltimore’s population grew thanks to its deep-water port and bustling economy.
 An enclave of French-speaking Catholics settled in present-day Seton Hill, known then as Baltimore’s French Quarter.
 Here Mary Elizabeth Lange found a home after fleeing from the revolution in present-day Haiti.